-Anne Verwoert has volunteered at CBM for over 25-years at the Kew and Box Hill offices.
+Anne Verwoert has volunteered at CBM for over 25 years at both the Kew and Box Hill offices.
 Anne’s quiet dedication has seen her give literally thousands of hours to many and varied jobs.
-From being in the mailing area at Kew, working with Alma, Norma and Joan and stuffing envelopes.
-At Box Hill she has assisted with mailings, including making up packs for every special mailing we do, writing countless Christmas and Birthday cards and much more.
+At Kew, she stuffed envelopes in the mailing area with Alma, Norma and Joan.
+At Box Hill she assisted with mailings, including making up packs for every special mailing we do, writing countless Christmas and birthday cards, and much more.
 Anne has also been involved in many Miracles Days.
-In the last few years Anne and others have been praying for the success of the day.
+In the past few years, Anne and others have been praying for the success of the day.

 An event in human history that will be etched in our memory –

 The year 2020 saw life swing from being plenty to feeling somewhat empty

 When COVID-19 struck our world as an enemy unseen.

 Social distancing, sanitising, isolation & mask wearing,

 Such were the measures to preserve life which we treasure;

 Our lives on hold, we did as we were told.

 Schools were in closure lessening risk of exposure